For any owner of a Cypriot company, there are six must-know requirements that cannot be overlooked.

 3. Audited accounts – Companies are required to complete financial statements compliant with International Financial Reporting Standards, and certain companies must appoint an approved local auditor to inspect the financial statements.
 Statements are due to the Registrar of Companies, along with a company’s annual report, by Dec.
 31 following the fiscal year being audited.
 However, small companies are exempt from audited accounts as long as during the financial year they do not exceed two of the following:

-- Gross assets of €3,400,000
+• Gross assets of €3,400,000

-- Net turnover of €7,000,000
+• Net turnover of €7,000,000

-- 50 employees
+• 50 employees

 4. Tax returns – Companies receiving income from within and outside of Cyprus must maintain books and records to prepare annual financial records, while companies meeting certain exemption criteria can file a return based on audited financial statements.
 Annual tax returns are filed by Dec.
 31 of the following tax year, and temporary tax returns are due by Aug.
 1 of the tax year, payable in three equal installments.
 Payments are made during the next tax year on Aug.
 1, Sept.
 30 and Dec.
 31. Remaining balances are paid by Aug.
 1 of the following tax year.
 Exempt companies, as well as those that file via an accountant, might be obligated to submit their tax return electronically.
 In such a case, the deadline is extended by three months.

 5. Annual levy.
-Every Cyprus incorporated company is obliged to pay a yearly annual fee to the government; this is called the Annual Levy.
+This obligation is no longer appliable for companies registered after June 2023.
+It applies for companies registered up to June 2023.
+Those, are obliged to pay a yearly annual fee to the government; this is called the Annual Levy.
 The Annual Levy is €350 for every company and is payable from the year of the company’s inception.
-After the year of registration, the annual levy must be paid by the latest, 30th of June of each year.
-In the case of a group of companies the total amount payable is capped at €20.000.

 6. Register to the Beneficial Owners Registry.